todogroup/todogroup.org/content/en/guides/os-commercial-ecosystem.md

 *“An open source project has the best chance of growing into a successful ecosystem if the entire community around it takes an active role.
 This includes everyone from code committers, users, documentation writers, software vendors, platform vendors, and integrators.”* --Abby Kearns, Chief Technology Officer at Puppet

+## Acknowledgements

+Contributors to this guide:

+* Craig Northway
+* Ana Jimenez